 Cannabidiol (CBD) is one of over 100 chemical compounds found in the Cannabis plant.
 CBD is extracted from the plant and diluted with hemp seed oil, coconut oil or something similar.
 Unlike THC (Tetrahydrocannabinol), CBD is not psychoactive meaning it does not alter your frame of mind (it won’t get you “high”).
-The human body has an endocannabinoid system that interacts with any cannabinoid intake – this system is responsible for functions including inflammation regulation, pain, and some cognitive processes.
+The human body has an endocannabinoid system that interacts with any cannabinoid intake.
 When you ingest cannabinoids, the CB1 and CB2 receptors in the brain and nervous system bind to the cannabinoids releasing their effects.
-We take the finest CBD concentrates and mix them with our unique Vapoholic flavours to create amazing CBD E Liquid and deliver a deliciously satisfying and relaxing experience with every vape.
+We take the finest CBD concentrates and mix them with our unique Vapoholic flavours to create amazing CBD E Liquid and deliver a deliciously satisfying experience with every vape.
 The entire CBD Calm range is regularly laboratory tested to ensure we’re always maintaining our high standards.

 What is CBD?